backspaces/agentscript/README.md

 -   [test/](https://github.com/backspaces/agentscript/tree/master/test): testing in browser for all models/ using [Puppeteer](https://github.com/puppeteer/puppeteer#puppeteer)
 -   [config/](https://github.com/backspaces/agentscript/tree/master/config): tools for creating "bundles".<br>
     Note that many of these will be removed as es6 modules fully supported by our dependencies.
 For example models/scripts will be removed when workers can use import statements in all browsers.
 Safari, we're talking about you!

-Click on the directory name to see it on github.
-Click on the individual file names to see them nicely formatted.

 ## Run demos